ktoso/rx-wiki/Creating-Observables.md

 [[images/rx-operators/deferFuture.png]]

 You can also choose to convert a Future into an Observable in such a way that the Future is not invoked until an observer subscribes to the resulting Observable, with the `deferFuture( )` operator.

 ***
+## fromCancellableFuture( ), startCancellableFuture( ), and deferCancellableFuture( )
+#### versions of Future-to-Observable converters that monitor the subscription status of the Observable to determine whether to halt work on the Future

+If the a subscriber to the Observable that results when a Future is converted to an Observable later unsubscribes from that Observable, it can be useful to have the ability to stop attempting to retrieve items from the Future.
+The "cancellable" Future enables you do do this.
+These three methods will return Observables that, when unsubscribed to, will also "unsubscribe" from the underlying Futures.

+***